kc-ml2/SimpleDreamer/README.md

-# SimpleDreamer: A Simplified Version of the Dreamer Algorithm
+# EasyDreamer: A Simplified Version of the Dreamer Algorithm with Pytorch

 ## Introduction

 In this repository, we've implemented a simplified version of the Dreamer algorithm, which is explained in detail in the paper [Dream to Control: Learning Behaviors by Latent Imagination](https://arxiv.org/abs/1912.01603).
-Dreamer's main goal is to train a model that helps agents perform well in environments with high sample efficiency.
-Our implementation aims to provide researchers and practitioners with a simplified version of Dreamer, allowing them to gain a deeper understanding of how the algorithm works and test their own ideas more efficiently.
+The main goal of Dreamer is to train a model that helps agents perform well in environments with high sample efficiency.
+We have implemented our version of Dreamer using PyTorch, which simplifies the process and makes the model more accessible to researchers and practitioners who are already familiar with the PyTorch framework.
+With this implementation, they can gain a deeper understanding of how the algorithm works and test their own ideas more efficiently, contributing to the advancement of research in this field.

 ### Differences from other implementations